scratchfoundation/scratch-www/README.md

 location with the ROOT_URL environment variable (see below) if you want to run the tests against another location--for instance, your local build.

-We are transitioning from using TAP to using Jest as our testing framework, so for the time being our tests run using both.
+We are using Jest as our testing framework.

 #### Running the tests